Your research can change the world

 • Editing used to study or treat neurodevelopmental, neurodegenerative, induced (e.g., early life stress, environment, trauma) neurologic or psychiatric disorders

 • Innovative methods for the delivery of editing tools to the CNS, including responses to such methods

 • Innovative gene and epigenetic editing therapies in preclinical or clinical testing phases

 • Studies unrelated to neurologic or psychiatric disorders

 • General tools or delivery methods development that do not focus on the CNS

 • Studies of neurologic/psychiatric disorders or normal brain function that do not involve editing

-Genome Engineering and Neurologic Disorders welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Genome Engineering and Neurologic Disorders welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief and Review.

 All manuscripts must be submitted directly to the section Genome Engineering and Neurologic Disorders, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne